 - Manzanilla are the most common green olives, coming from Spain, that you’ll often find stuffed

-- Black ripe canned olives are usually from California and are picked green and then ripened through an artificially induced process of oxidation
+- Black ripe canned olives (I love these from Amazon) are usually from California and are picked green and then ripened through an artificially induced process of oxidation

 You can often also find mixed specialty olives, usually combined from the region they’re grown.
 Italy, Spain, and France are all big producers of specialty olives.